MustafaHasanat/raven/README.md

 # Common Errors

-## Ravennest doesn't have permission on your terminal
+### raven doesn't have permission on your terminal

 -   Open your terminal (steps for Ubuntu terminals)